 Contact Details for the Heads of Department

-Make sure that you contact the officer closest to your concern first, rather than the
+Make sure that you contact the officer closest to your concern first, rather than the Head of Department.
+The officer closest to your complaint will be in the best position to help.

 The Head of the Department may ask the most appropriate officer to handle your complaint.